-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for youth caseworkers and other social service workers are expected to grow nearly 23% from 2008 through 2018, which is much faster than the average for all jobs.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for youth caseworkers and other social service workers are expected to grow 12% through 2024, which is much faster than the average for all jobs.
 Career prospects are best for those with a college education.

 The responsibilities of a youth caseworker might include assessing clients’ needs and eligibility for social services; collaborating with schools, law enforcement or child welfare services; organizing and leading after-school group activities; and coordinating counseling or crisis intervention as required.
 Youth caseworkers must maintain detailed case notes and file ongoing reports as required.

 Many youth caseworkers are employed in social services offices, clinics and hospitals, while others may work in group homes, shelters or day programs.
 Depending on the agency they work for, youth caseworkers may spend their days in an office setting or go out in the field.